tldr-pages/tldr/pages/linux/dolphin.md

 # dolphin

-> KDE file manager.
+> Manage files and directories.
 > More information: <https://apps.kde.org/dolphin/>.

-- Launch Dolphin:
+- Launch the file manager:

 `dolphin`

-- Launch Dolphin and display a specific directory:
+- Open specific directories:

-`dolphin {{path/to/directory}}`
+`dolphin {{path/to/directory1 path/to/directory2 ...}}`

-- Launch Dolphin with a specific file or directory selected:
+- Open with a specific file or directory selected:

 `dolphin --select {{path/to/file_or_directory}}`

-- Launch Dolphin in a separated window:
+- Open a new window:

 `dolphin --new-window`

-- Launch Dolphin in split view:
+- Open in a split view:

-`dolphin --split`
+`dolphin --split {{path/to/directory1}} {{path/to/directory2}}`

-- Start the Dolphin daemon (only required to use the DBus interface):
+- Launch the daemon (only required to use the DBus interface):

 `dolphin --daemon`